 Red never goes out of style.
 It’s full of life — always fresh, always fun to look at.
 In landscapes where neutrals, such as these blowsy tan grasses, form the backbone, adding a wake-up call of big, showy pods of red (here kangaroo paw and leucodendron) rings in a happy note and makes this minimal, elegant garden sing.
 Give red a chance to shine by placing it front and center.

-Perhaps the easist place to use red in the landscape is a tropical scheme, but even then you have be brave enough to really go for it.
-Here, a red bouganvilllea has been trained to drape over a persimmon-orange wall for a vignette that is magazine-worthy.
+Perhaps the easiest place to use red in the landscape is a tropical scheme, but even then you have be brave enough to really go for it.
+Here, a red bougainvillea has been trained to drape over a persimmon-orange wall for a vignette that is magazine-worthy.
 Don’t live where this vine thrives?
 Just substitute a red climbing rose, honeysuckle, or crossvine for a similar effect.
 The lesson here to paint in bold strokes.

 Reds take on varying personas ranging from soothing or vibrating with energy when combined with different colors.
 Need a color primer cheat sheet?
 Here are a few tips: red and green are elegant, red and white are refreshing, red and purple are rich, red and blue are calming, red and orange are electrifying.
 Cool, spring colors are the primary hues of this pretty combination of catmint, allium, and pink roses, but its the red roses that add depth and richness.